The Project

 What I Learned

 This project showed me how powerful world design and environmental storytelling can be, even with minimal mechanics.
-I learned the importance of landmarks and subtle visual cues in leading player attention, and how authenticity comes from details.
+I learned the importance of landmarks and subtle visual cues in leading player attention, and how the authenticity of these worlds comes from details.